TomNPython/Log-In-Project/README.md

 - finish passport log in
 - add other ways to log in (npm i passport-X, for facebook, google etc)
 - connect mongo rather than using local variable to store users
-- create actual app once user is logged in